ml5js/ml5-website-v02-docsify/docs/learn/ml5-glossary.md

 ---

-## Score Threshold

-Score threshold is often used to control the minimum score required for a machine learning model to make a prediction.
-In ml5.js, score threshold is often used to control the minimum score required for a machine learning model to make a prediction.

----

 ## Test Set

 Test set is a set of data used to test a machine learning model.
 Test data is used to evaluate the performance of a machine learning model.
 For example, a set of images of cats and dogs could be used to test a machine learning model to classify images of cats and dogs.
 In ml5.js, test data is often used to evaluate the performance of a custom machine learning model.